Jonathon55/transaction-monitor/README.md

 1. Clone the repo: Please do not fork the repo; instead clone into your own github repo.

-2. User Stories: Complete the user stories in the **Issues** section of this GitHub repository.
+2. User Stories: Complete the user stories in the [issues](https://github.com/sayari-puzzles/app-eng-mid-takehome/issues) tab of this GitHub repository.

 3. Commit your solutions to your repo, and share the link with your recruiter.